Geeksltd/Olive/docs/Services/Email.md

 # Olive.Email

-This library will help you to send emails as easy as possible.
+This library will help you to send emails from your application and you can manage history of your emails.

 ## Getting started